 All American Semiconductor, Inc. ("All American" or "AASI") was a former distributor for the Company.
 On April 25, 2007, All American filed for Chapter 11 bankruptcy protection.
 At the time of the filing, the Company had US\$256 thousand of unpaid accounts receivable from All American.
 On April 17, 2009 SMI USA and related entities were named as defendants in an adversary proceeding filed by the AASI Creditor Liquidating Trust in the bankruptcy case pending in the U.S. Bankruptcy Court for the Southern District of Florida.
 The AASI Creditor Liquidating Trust was seeking the return of allegedly avoidable transfers in the amount of NT\$27,977 thousand (US\$854 thousand).
 The Company filed an answer and affirmative defenses.
-In 2010, SMI USA settled with the AASI Creditor Liquidating Trust by paying the amount of US\$220,000, and on April 1, 2010, the Bankruptcy Court granted the motion to approve stipulations to compromise controversy.
-On August 23, 2010, the Court entered an order dismissing the adversary proceeding.
-The bankruptcy estate has not yet made any distributions to unsecured creditors including SMI USA.
+In March 2010, SMI USA settled with the AASI Creditor Liquidating Trust by paying the amount of US\$220 thousand, of which US\$65 thousand was accrued for as of December 31, 2009, and on April 1, 2010, the Bankruptcy Court granted the motion to approve stipulations to compromise controversy.

 On September 11, 2009, FCI filed a claim against Automobile & PCB Inc. ("ANP") for losses caused by the sale of products using substandard PCB substrates supplied by this vendor.
-At the time of FCI's procurement of the PCB substrates and prior to a change of name in February 2009, ANP was known as Quality & Technology Korea Inc. ("Q&Tec").
-The claim was filed at the Seongnam Municipal Court in Korea's Gyeonggi Province and judgment was delivered by the court on July 26, 2010.
-FCI and ANP both accepted the court's recommendation that ANP pay KRW 130 million (US\$ 109 thousand) to settle our claim and this payment was received by FCI on November 30, 2010.
+At the time of FCI's procurement of the PCB substrates and prior to a change of name in February 2009, ANP was known as Quality & Technology Korea Inc.("Q&Tec").
+FCI is claiming approximately US\$500 thousand in losses from ANP for material, assembly, testing, and validation costs.
+The claim was filed at the Seongnam Municipal Court in Korea's Gyeonggi Province and judgment is expected to be delivered by the court in mid-2010.